Upload advice

 Notes about uploading larger files

-Our systems have a 2GB (2048MB) limit per file as uploads over 2GB are beyond the capabilities of current Internet browsers.
-Please note that this is per file limit only, and registrations containing data over 2GB can be achieved by uploading several files within a single registration.
+Our systems have a 4GB (4096MB) limit per file.
+Please note that this is per file limit only, and registrations containing data over 4GB can be achieved by uploading several files within a single registration.
+The maximum per online submission is 20GB.

 Some browsers will take a long time to start the upload, and many browsers appear to cache the data before transmission.
 As a result you may experience a significant decrease in the performance of your system during large uploads.